OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/technical.md

 to analyse security events with forensic tools.
 The log entries are one of the most important source of information about the health of a system and a great indicator of a possible compromise or other incident.
 Log files are there to trace certain events through an application and whole environments.
-Therefor log files need to be central aggregated and configured to have e.g. the same time source and time zone.
+Therefore, log files need to be central aggregated and configured to have e.g. the same time source and time zone.
 Further more log entries needs to be protected from manipulation or deletion from unauthorized parties.